NilPointer-Software/bdfd-wiki/src/bdscript/addField.md

 ```
 $addField[name;value;(inline;index)]
 ```
-> 📝 You can create upto a maximum of 25 fields per embed.
+> 📝 You can create up to a maximum of 25 fields per embed.

 ### Breakdown
 - `name` - The name of the field.
 It cannot exceed more than 256 characters.